tesselode/tactile/readme.md

 player.y = player.y + Control.Vertical:getValue() * player.speed * dt
 ```

-Since `Contol:getValue()` always returns a number between -1 and 1, the player will move at a speed and in a direction that makes sense given the input.
+Since `Control:getValue()` always returns a number between -1 and 1, the player will move at a speed and in a direction that makes sense given the input.

 Now let's think about shooting.
 This is something that's handled by a button input.
 We'll use the `Fire` control: